My Tokyo Guide

 The iconic Tokyo Skytree towers over Japan's capital at 634 meters tall and is the highest man-made structure in all of Japan.
 Located to the northeast of the heart of the city center, it is a stone's throw from the historic district of Asakusa.
-If you crave a break from shopping or eating, get active on the Sumida River at the foot of the Tokyo Skytree by indulging in water activities like a kayaking tour or a SUP class.
+If you crave a break from shopping or eating, aim for adventure on the Sumida River at the foot of the Tokyo Skytree by indulging in water activities like a kayaking tour or a SUP class.
 Both sports are offered day and night.

 Not many realize that the Tokyo government also oversees the islands in waters stretching as far as 1,000 kilometers to the south of the capital.
 These cannot be explored via a simple day trip, but the spellbinding waters and pristine beaches on these sparsely-populated islands will surely delight.
 Go whale or dolphin watching, or surf, snorke, and scuba-dive in cobalt blue waters before ending your day with a bath in the hot springs.
 The southernmost islands are the Ogasawara—a unsullied World Heritage Site where myriad sporting activities abound.